 Should I Exercise if I’m Not Losing Weight With a Calorie Deficit Alone?

-While exercise is an option for most, if it is starting to feel like “I will never lose weight”, there are a couple of things that could be causing this occurrence.
+While exercise remains an option for many, if it’s starting to feel like “I will never lose weight,” there are a couple of things that could be causing this occurrence.

 Initially, it might be wise to reevaluate TDEE and ensure that the correct data is being input to estimate calories burned per day.
 Along with this, measuring and tracking every calorie that is consumed on a daily basis for a short period will help confirm whether a deficit is actually being achieved.